 This quick care can save lives and improve the quality of life for stroke victims.
 Only 5.5 percent of stroke patients in the nation receive IV-tPA, the only FDA-approved treatment for ischemic stroke.
 In order to be administered safety and effectively, IV-tPA must be given within 4.5 hours of the onset of symptoms.
-Telemedicine can greatly reduce the amount of time required to diagnose and treat strokes.
+Virtual Health can greatly reduce the amount of time required to diagnose and treat strokes.

 - November - WCTN Welcomes Southwest Medical Center

 - October - Flu vaccine significantly reduces stroke risk

 - September - Overcoming Barriers to health IT Adoption and Implementation

 - August - 74% of Employers Expected to Offer Telehealth Services by 2016